podaac/concise-autotest/README.md

 ## What to do if tests fail

 If a test fails, meaning an assertion did not succeed, or an unknown error occurs action must be taken.
 The cause of the failure should be determined and fixed.
-A failing test generally indicates an issue with either metadata or l2ss-py itself and may require additional steps.
+A failing test generally indicates an issue with either metadata or concise itself and may require additional steps.
 In some cases, the test may need to be updated to account for a unique edge case.

 ## What to do if tests are skipped